In-N-Out Burger: Australia

-In-N-Out Burger has also been plagued by similarly named imitators in Australia that confuse consumers into thinking that the similarly sounding Australian businesses is associated with the Californian-based chain.
+In-N-Out Burger has also had other similarly named imitators in Australia that confuse consumers into thinking that the businesses is associated with the Californian-based chain.
 The company would take the imitators to court for trademark infringement and has opened one-day pop-ups in Sydney in 2012, 2013, 2016, 2017, 2019, and 2022; Brisbane in 2020; Melbourne in 2014 and 2018; and Perth in 2018 and 2022 to preserve their trademark rights.
-Customers may wait for several hours before the doors open but the food would run out very quickly, sometimes in less than hour after opening.
+Customers may wait for several hours before the doors open, but the food would run out very quickly, sometimes in less than hour after opening.
 Although In-N-Out may not have plans to open a permanent location outside its current operating region, the business strategy of having one-day pop-ups is to maintain a business presence in the country under Australian trademark law without opening a permanent restaurant.

 In-N-Out successfully defended their trademarks and intellectual property rights in Australia in 2020 against Hashtag Burgers Pty Ltd, formerly doing business as "Funk N Burgers" and "Down-N-Out Burger".
 In 2021, In-N-Out filed a lawsuit against Queensland-based Rich Asians Pty Ltd doing business as "In & Out Aussie Burgers".